TalRichter/Fever-Effect/README.md

 ![Workflow Diagram](Picture2.png)

-*Figure 1: This diagram illustrates the workflow of the gene expression analysis in autistic children.
+*Figure 1: This diagram illustrates the workflow of the analysis.
 The workflow includes the following steps:*

 1. *ASD Patients*: Data is collected from two distinct groups of children, differentiated by their response to fever.
 2. *Datasets*: The analysis uses a gene expression dataset alongside clinical, behavioral, and demographic data.